regenrek/regenrek-blog-11ty/src/posts/2019-05-02-how-to-markdown-nuxt.md

 * Finally we tell webpack that we want to use a custom loader called `frontmatter-markdown-loader`.
 This loader is like a predefined "task" which is **responsible** for **transforming** our **markdown code to json** so we can process and use it in our nuxt project.

-## Lets create your first blog post
+## 2. Lets create your first blog post with nuxt

 In the loader configuration above we defined that all our markdown files will be inside a `content` folder.
 So please create this folder now: